Efficiency Improvement

 Continuous Improvement Firm (CIF)

-CIF is a firm continuously improving on customer value due to improvements in productivity initiated by the members of the general work force.
+CIF is a firm continuously improving on value due to improvements in productivity initiated by the members of the general work force.

 Productivity in CIF is broadly defined to include all facets of product quality as well as output per worker.
 A basic operating principle of the CIF is that improvements in product quality often produce simultaneous reductions in costs.